f5devcentral/f5-agility-labs-xc/docs/class5/module1/lab1.rst

    ..
 NOTE::
       - Your namespace name should captured/written down as it will be referenced later in the labs
-      - A namespace is a kubernetes construct.
-For more Kubernetes concepts, please review `Kubernetes Documentation <https://kubernetes.io/docs/concepts/>`_                                                                                  |
+      - A namespace is a Kubernetes construct.
+For more Kubernetes concepts, please review `Kubernetes Documentation <https://kubernetes.io/docs/concepts/>`_
       - For the purposes of this lab, permissions have been restricted to lab operations.
-As a some menus will be locked and not visible.*
+As a result, some menus will be locked and not visible.

 #.
 Namespaces, which provide an environment for isolating configured applications or enforcing role-based
    access controls, are leveraged within the F5 Distributed Cloud Console.
 For the purposes of this lab,